Generac XT8500EFI - 8500/10000W Portable Generator With Electric Start And EFI Engine

 Power & Run Time

-Running on gasoline, the Generac XT8500EFI operates with a 459 cc Generac OHV 4-stroke engine, delivering 120/240V, with a running wattage of 8,500W and a peak wattage of 10,000W.
+The Generac XT8500EFI is powered by a 459 cc Generac OHV 4-stroke engine.
+It delivers 120/240V, runs on gasoline and offers a running wattage of 8,500W as well as a peak wattage of 10,000W.

 The Electronic Fuel Injection (EFI) system enhances the engine's reliability, lowers fuel consumption, improves startup, reduces servicing, boosts stale fuel resistance, and offers better altitude adaptability.